yw791772/docs/js/authentication.md

 #### Simple Auth

 For many apps, user sign-up and sign-in is all that is required.
 Once authenticated the app can talk to an API such as AWS AppSync or API Gateway.
 In this case, you can simply create a User Pool by running `amplify add auth` using the Amplify CLI and selecting the default setup.
+In y

-In your application you can use [`Auth.signUp`](#sign-up)  and [`Auth.signIn`](#sign-in) (or an Amplify UI component) to complete this process and retrieve tokens.
+application you can use [`Auth.signUp`](#sign-up)  and [`Auth.signIn`](#sign-in) (or an Amplify UI component) to complete this process and retrieve tokens.
 The Amplify client will refresh them at the appropriate time.

 ![Image]({{common_media}}/SimpleAuthZ.png)